Because analytics has become a requirement in today’s B2B applications, R&D leaders are faced with a strategic decision:

 Building a custom solution only makes sense if you can devote the same amount of resources to it that a third-party BI specialist can.

-But if that’s not an option for you (or for a majority of other independent software vendors), choosing the right analytics solution to embed in your product/service is critical to capitalizing on the advantages of buying over building.
+But if that’s not an option for you (or for a majority of other independent software vendors), choosing the right analytics solution to add embedded analytics for your product/service is critical to capitalizing on the advantages of buying over building.